 About Royal National Park

 Once upon a time, a long long time ago, there were no national parks.
 Not here, not anywhere.
-Then, the folks over in the United States stuck a National Park tag on Yellowstone.
+Then, the folks over in the United States stuck a National Park label on Yellowstone.
 And a few years later, Australia was next to get in on the act.

 In April 1879, Royal National Park on Sydney’s outskirts, became the second national park in the world.
 Back then, it was just The National Park (no need to be more specific with only one in the country).